Understanding Blood Pressure Readings

 Let’s begin with understanding your blood pressure numbers and what they mean.

-Systolic blood pressure (First number) – This highlights how much pressure your blood is exerting against the artery walls when the heart beats.
+Systolic blood pressure (First number) – If you are to check blood pressure reading then know that the systolic reading highlights how much pressure your blood is exerting against the artery walls when the heart beats.

 Diastolic blood pressure (second number) – This highlights how much pressure the blood is exerting against the artery walls while the heart is resting between beats.

 If your blood pressure levels are less than 120/80 mm Hg, it is considered normal and you should continue with heart healthy habits like getting regular exercise and maintaining a balanced diet.

 Elevated blood pressure is when you check blood pressure reading and it ranges from less than 80 mm Hg diastolic and 120-129 systolic.
 Those who have an elevated blood pressure are prone to develop high blood pressure unless steps are taken to maintain the condition.

 Hypertension Stage 1 is when blood pressure ranges from 130-139 systolic or 80-89 mm Hg diastolic.
 At this stage, you’re more likely to develop health issues such as atherosclerosis and cardiovascular diseases, such as heart attack or stroke.
 Doctors are likely to suggest lifestyle changes and may consider adding blood pressure medication.